adamhill/ArchitecturalKatas-2023/README.md

   * Comprising of interchangeable modules (e.g., optical sensor, IR lights, transceiver module, batteries) within a watertight 3D-printed enclosure.
 4. <a name="cameraacq">Camera Acquisition:</a>
 > Assumption: Camera will be purchased from Wildlife AI, partner, or User builds it themselves using Wildlife AI open source.
+5. <a name="mobileapp">Mobile App Installation:</a>
-  * Mobile App Installation: Users can download Mobile App from the app stores.
+> Assumption: Users can download Mobile App from the app stores.
+6. <a name="integrations"> Integrations with Wildlife Insights, iNaturalist, Roboflow, GBIF etc.,:</a>
-  * Integrations availability: Any integrations with partners and vendors applications can be configured in the application.
+> Assumption: Any integrations with partners and vendors applications can be configured in the application.
-  * Internet Access Uncertainty: Internet access cannot be guaranteed in the locations where the cameras will operate.
+7. <a name="internet"> Internet Access Uncertainty:
+> Assumption: Internet access cannot be guaranteed in the locations where the cameras will operate.
 This implies that the data (e.g. videos and models) can only be accessed while in proximity of the camera.
 5. <a name="userbase"> User Base: The user base comprises only a few hundred users and is spread globally.</a>
 > Assumption: Each user will only have a small number of cameras.
 Given this relatively small user community, deploying and maintaining a hosted solution could prove burdensome and financially inefficient.
 6. <a name="userexpertise">User skill sets:</a>